Work Zone Answers You Must Know for Your DMV Test

 Avoid Tailgating

-Watch traffic around you and be prepared to react, be especially aware of brake lights.
+Watch traffic around you, be prepared to react, and be especially aware of brake lights.

 It is also a good idea not to use cruise control when driving through a work zone.